theHdd4/TrinityFastAPIDjangoReact/README.md

   ```

   The root domain (`quantmatrixai.com`) only serves the static frontend via
   Nginx.
-Configure Nginx as shown in `TrinityFrontend/nginx.conf` so `/api/`
-  paths are proxied to the Django container.
-Set `VITE_BACKEND_ORIGIN` only if
+If `/api/` paths are not proxied to Django, the frontend automatically
+  uses `https://admin.quantmatrixai.com` for API calls.
+Set
-  the APIs live on a different domain such as the `admin` subdomain.
+  `VITE_BACKEND_ORIGIN` to override this behavior or when hosting the APIs on a
+  completely different domain.

 Docker and Node.js must be installed locally.
 The Python dependencies listed in
 `TrinityBackendDjango/requirements.txt` and